dkp1903/LeetCodeApplication/Explanation.md

 * Initialise sum to 0.
 The present node is 4.
 We call the function summer with these parameters.
 * Since the root is not null, we recurse for 6,  7, 8.
 * After 8, root is null, therefore we return to the function call for 8. sum = 0 as of now.
 * We update sum to 8, and update the value of the node 8 to the value of sum.
 Since 8 is a leaf node, and thus, does not have a right child, its value remains unchanged.
+* We call the left child of 8, which is null, and we thus return.
+The function call for 8 ends.
+We head back to the function call of 7, with the updated sum value of 8.
+The process repeats for all nodes, after which the function call returns and we get the updated tree.

+Time complexity is O(N), where N is the number of nodes.

+We are not using any extra space.